Director of Engineering Operations and Culture

 - Received Superior Achievement Award for customer service, quality performance, and overall contribution to the agency mission.

-- Led adoption, implementation, and analysis of Google Analytics website visitor tracking statistics.
+- Led adoption, implementation, and analysis of Google Analytics site visitor tracking statistics.

-- Developed more than 30 in-house software tools including open-source website auditing and site-mapping software instrumental to evaluation of online presence spanning more than 1.2 million pages.
+- Developed more than 30 in-house software tools including open-source site auditing and site-mapping software instrumental to evaluation of online presence spanning more than 1.2 million pages.

 The George Washington University Law School